Science fair Project writing format:

 1. Include what you wanted to accomplish and prove during your experiment.

 2. Describe and report what you discovered.
 Be sure to include any data that might have been collected.
 It is important to show this data even if it did not support your hypothesis.
 The process of completing the experiment with true data is what is important.

 3. The function of the Results section is to objectively present your key results, without interpretation.

 Example of how to write the results:

 The original purpose of this experiment was to see how a seeds germination is effected by the time of exposure to running water.
 The results of the experiment were that the duration of exposure to running water had a great effect on overall seed germination.
-(See chart #1).
-The seeds exposed to the 48-hour treatment had the highest percentage rate of germination (See chart #2).
+(See Data Table 1).
+The seeds exposed to the 48-hour treatment had the highest percentage rate of germination (See Data Table 2).
 This was 2 times that of the 12-h group and 5 times that of our control group that was not exposed to the running water treatment.